Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 >- Latency and throughput are the **two most important measures of the performance of a system**.

 - ***Latency***
 >- **Latency**, to put it simply, is basically **how long it takes for data to traverse a system**.
-And more specifically, how long does it take for data to get data from one point in a system, to another point in a system.
+And more specifically, how long does it take for data to get from one point in a system, to another point in a system.
 >- When talking about **latency**, we might refer to a lot of **different kinds** of things **in a system**.
 >- **For instance**, we might be talking about the **latency of a network request**.
-How long does it take for one request to go from a client to a server, and then back from server to the client ?
+How long does it take for one request to go from a client to a server, and then back from the server to the client ?
 >- We would refer to the time that it takes for a request to go from a client to a server, and then back from the server to the client as latency.
 >- The time that it's gonna take to **read data from memory or disk** is also gonna be referred to as latency.
 >- The most important aspect of latency is the fact that these **different things in systems, have different latencies**.